 I have met both kinds of men and women, and those in between.
 A lot of this depends on timing.
 When the divorce is still fresh, some people have no interest in dating, but eventually then get married again.
-When the divorce is still fresh, others jump right into marriage number two, which in my opinion leads to divorce number two (but that’s another blog.)
+When the divorce is still fresh, others jump right into marriage number two, which in my opinion leads to divorce number two (but that’s another article.)
 There are those who end up married in time, and those who never get married.
 There are endless scenarios because every situation is different.

-A few days ago, I posted this on my Divorced Girl Smiling Facebook Page:
+I posted this on my Divorced Girl Smiling Facebook Page:

 Has your divorce given you post divorce commitment phobia?
 Let’s discuss!

 Here is a very interesting response I got back from “Doug,” a divorced guy with kids.

 “Funny you should ask this.
 I think about this question every time I hear someone lament having a partner that is “a commitment-phobe” or, more commonly “AFRAID of commitment” … hmmm.

 It’s a tricky little turn of phrase because it pre-supposes that the ability to commit is the natural and desired want of any well-adjusted person … you wouldn’t say a non-smoker is a “cigarette-phobe” or a peaceful person is an “anger-phobe” because healthy lungs and grace are aspirational and fearing their opposites would never be judged with a label.

 And therein was the problem.
 We often take for granted that people “should” (ooh, red flag when we say “should”) want to commit.
 Commitment – versus loving and devoted presence – is merely granting an option on the future.
 In a world where many are struggling to overcome depression (as Lao Tzu says “living in the past”) or fighting to avoid anxiety (again Lao Tzu, “living in the future”), many have found a natural balance in “living in the present” (or, to quote Mr. Tzu, “in peace”).